Welcome

 Sometimes, damage caused by negligence (other than personal injury) is not discovered until many years after the negligent act.
 The Latent Damage Act 1986, amending the Limitation Act 1980, provides special time limits in these cases (LA 1980, s 14A).
 The claimant has the later of:

-However, there is an overriding time limit (or 'longstop') of fifteen years from the date of the negligent act or omission (LA 1980, s 14B).
-This prevents claims arising indefinitely far into the future.
+There is an overriding time limit (the “longstop”) of fifteen years from the date of the negligent act or omission (LA 1980, s 14B).
+The longstop is absolute for latent damage and is not generally displaced by s 32.

 Answer: